News UK: Wireless Group Limited

-TalkTV
+Talk

 In December 2020, Ofcom granted a licence to News UK & Ireland Limited to operate a new television channel on satellite and cable (not to be confused with Andrew Neil's GB News, which is a separate news channel launched in June 2021).
-News UK TV was then overseen by David Rhodes, who was previously a Fox News executive and president of CBS News.
+At that time, News UK TV was overseen by David Rhodes who had been a Fox News executive and president of CBS News.

-Unlike GB News, News UK TV is not expected to take up a slot on Freeview with its nightly programming (expected to be a few hours a night, according to Andrew Neil on BBC Radio 4's The Media Show, 12 March 2021) being streamed via a number of platforms.
+In April 2021, News UK CEO Rebekah Brooks announced that plans for the new service had been much reduced: a British equivalent of Fox was considered unviable; programmes would be available only via streaming.
+David Rhodes was to return to the United States in June that year.

-In April 2021, News UK CEO Rebekah Brooks announced that plans for the new service had been much reduced, as a British equivalent of Fox was considered unviable, and programming would only be available via streaming.
-David Rhodes is to return to the United States in June.
+In September 2021, a few days after Neil had resigned as chairman of rival GB News, it was reported that News UK's channel would now be called TalkTV (after the radio stations TalkRadio and Talksport); Piers Morgan would be a presenter on the new service.
+News UK decided TalkTV would run on FreeSat, Freeview, Sky UK and Virgin Media (if slots could be acquired); the channel would feature current affairs, sport, and entertainment.

-In September 2021, a few days after Neil resigned as chairman of rival GB News, it was reported that the News UK's channel would now be called TalkTV (after the radio stations TalkRadio and talkSport) and that Piers Morgan would be a presenter on the new service.
-In addition, News UK have decided that TalkTV would be available on FreeSat, Freeview, Sky UK and Virgin Media (if slots can be acquired by the company) and that the channel would feature current affairs documentaries, programmes about sport and entertainment features.
+In response to poor viewer ratings the television channel was rebranded as "Talk" and became an internet-only service in 2024.